TatianaFokina/TatianaFokina/README.md

 I'm a web accessibility specialist and enthusiast who like to developing user-friendly interfaces.
 Obviously, my true passion is web accessibility (or a11y for short.)
 Even I focus more on web accessibility front-end and web development aren't strangers to me.

+## Facts about me 👩‍💻

+- Editor and front-end developer at Doka, open-source handbook for the Russian-speaking tech community
+- Technical writer, focusing on accessibility and web development
+- Open-source contributor
+- Podcast creator, have a lot to say about accessibility
+- Mentor who help other developers
+- Philomath and bookworm, love to learn new things about the web and help others learn.

 ## Skills ⚙️

 ~A prolifient PC user, know how to open Microsoft Word, send an email via Outlook…~

-**Accessibility**: WCAG, WAI-ARIA, WCAG-EM, assistive technologies (text-to-speech, speech-to-text, magnifiers), manual and automatic testing/evaluation, accessibility maturity models, U.S., European and Russian legislation.
+**Accessibility**: WCAG, WAI-ARIA, WCAG-EM, assistive technologies (text-to-speech, speech-to-text, magnifiers), manual and automatic testing/evaluation, accessibility maturity models; US, EU and Russian legislation.

-**Core languages**: HTML, CSS, vanilla JavaScript, jQuery (hello, my dark past.)
+**Core languages**: HTML, CSS, JavaScript, jQuery (hello, my dark past.)

 **Frameworks and templating engines**: Angular, Next.js, Nunjucks.

 **CSS preprocessors**: SCSS, Sass, Stylus.

 **HTML preprocessor and static site generators**: Pug, 11ty.

 **Builders**: Gulp, Parcel.